sdjespersen/sdjespersen.github.io/content/music.md

 [![Nebula: Return to Pink House (Live)](/images/nebulareturntopinkhouse.jpg)](https://open.spotify.com/album/1QTlyQZj7c2mp470k7Qped)
 [![Nebula: Live at Villa St](/images/nebulaliveatvillast.jpg)](https://open.spotify.com/album/0asrI1C92Qj6iF6EHfFxnH)

+We played several live shows, but there aren't that many videos out there.
+The ones we do have are below.

+One of my compositions, Alone in the Cathedral, taken during a rehearsal in 2016 or 2017:

+{{< youtube id="b-hSZ6uTWGg" >}}

+A composition called Transparence, by our saxophonist Ryan Proch, from a 2017 show at Cafe Pink House in Saratoga, CA:

+{{< youtube M8ZS33m5LD8 >}}

+Cell phone footage of an entire live show from October 2018, again at Cafe Pink House, can be seen [here](https://www.facebook.com/chandra.rajagopal/videos/10106568408074395/) (couldn't be embedded, sorry).

 I also played piano, fiddle, and cajon for a contra dance band, [Pepperjack](https://www.facebook.com/pepperjackcontra/).
 We made an album in 2021:

 [![Pepperjack](/images/pepperjack.jpg)](https://open.spotify.com/album/71BNkiymy591tBxtmb7tQk)